 Although we are fortunate to rely upon a diverse group of supporters, the funds provided by individual donors are critical to the success of our programs.
 Learn more about how you can support our work.

 For over a decade, we have been working with our partners to improve the health system in Tanzania.
 Developing long-term relationships with strong local partners and acquiring a depth of knowledge concerning healthcare challenges are core elements of our strategy.
-We believe our work is transferrable to other areas of the world with the possibility of other organizations adopting our approach and specific program design.
+Our data-driven problem-solving approach and programs are transferrable to other parts of Sub-Saharan Africa and the world that are facing similar health system constraints.

-Moreover, the results of our early focus on increasing the number of trained healthcare workers are evident, with 17% of the medical doctors in Tanzania trained through our support.
+Moreover, the results of our early focus on increasing the number of trained healthcare workers are evident, with 10% of all skilled healthcare workers in Tanzania trained through our support.
 Yet much remains to be done.
 The number of healthcare workers in Tanzania remains short of the WHO recommended minimums, leaving many people without access to basic, quality healthcare.
 In addition to our efforts to increase the number of healthcare workers in training, Touch is also working on enhancing the quality of medical education.
 We are also working on initiatives that strengthen the entire health system, such as technological innovations and financing.

 Learn more about our work.